Midwest Sports and Interventional Spine

 Cyril Philip, MD

 Interventional Pain Management & Spine Specialist located in Lake Geneva, WI & Kenosha, WI

 Spinal stenosis is a very common condition characterized by a narrowing in your spinal canal.
 While many people develop some degree of stenosis as they age, for an unlucky few, stenosis can lead to chronic and debilitating pain.
 At Midwest Sports and Interventional Spine, experienced interventional pain management specialist Cyril Philip, MD, and his team understand the nature of spinal stenosis and how best to treat it.
-To learn more about the treatment options for spinal stenosis, call the office in Franklin, Wisconsin, or book an appointment online today.
+To learn more about the treatment options for spinal stenosis, call the offices in Franklin and Kenosha, Wisconsin, or book an appointment online today.

 Spinal stenosis is a broad diagnosis that describes a narrowing of your spinal canal.
 The narrowing leads to compression and irritation of your nerves, which can lead to pain.
 Stenosis generally occurs in your low back, sometimes creating sciatica, or in your cervical spine (your neck).

 What are the symptoms of spinal stenosis?

 Spinal stenosis can develop in varying degrees, which largely dictates how much pain you feel.
 In fact, many people have some form of stenosis and are unaware of it because there are no symptoms.
 When symptoms do occur, they commonly present in the following manner:

 The most common symptoms of lumbar stenosis involve pain that radiates down one buttock and leg, or numbness and tingling down your legs.
 You may also experience general weakness in your legs as well.

 Cervical stenosis, or a narrowing of the spinal canal in your neck, is less common but more serious, as it can signal compression of your spinal cord.
 In this case, the leading symptom is pain that may or may not radiate, accompanied by tingling and numbness, especially in your arms.